hellyryan1995/Wordit-Game-MS2/README.md

 # WordIt Memory Game

 Word-It is an interactive memory game inspired by the classic game [Bopit.](https://en.wikipedia.org/wiki/Bop_It)
-The user will have to select the word given as quickly as possible before the timer runs out, the further you get on in the games the time you have to select the correct word decreases.
+The user will have to select the words given as quickly as possible before the timer runs out, you will be given 35 seconds to get as many right as you can.

 [>> View the live site here <<](https://hellyryan1995.github.io/Wordit-Game-MS2/)